ChinDandekar/chinmaydandekar/_pages/cv.md

   * _January - June 2024_
   * Supported and helped instruct 100 students in CMPSC 40 - Discrete Mathematics, through teaching and guidance
   * Taught logic, algorithms and proof techniques to both well-sized groups of students and one on one, individually.
+* **Data Science Intern at Compusharp Inc**
+  * _Summer 2020_
+  * Used Python Pandas, Numpy and Matplotlib to do data cleansing, visualization on data about 88,000 wildfires and constructed a basic exponential regression model for electrical-induced wildfire prediction

 Skills
 ======